Once

 forensic analysis of materials not related to human crimes, the

-investigation is sometimes turned over to Fish, Game, and Wildlife
+investigations are sometimes turned over to MT Fish, Game, and Wildlife

 authorities.

-Despite the fact that people who deal with predators their
+Despite the fact that ranchers and farmers, people who deal with predators their

-entire lives say there is no possible way that the incisions
+entire lives, say there is no possible way that these incisions

-were made by animals, samples provided to official Wildlife
+were made by animals, the samples provided to official Wildlife

 'experts' are often returned with the official findings of